 Export Finance Australia (EFA), Australia's export credit agency, is a government-owned corporation that offers loans and other financial services to boost Australian exports when banks and private finances won't.
 We have been monitoring Efic's behaviour, specifically concerning extractive industry projects, since 2008.

-In 2009-2019 EFA provided more than $1.2 billion dollars in financing for fossil fuel projects, causing chaos in our region.
+Our recent paper, Hot Money, found that EFA provided up to $1.69 billion dollars in financing for fossil fuel projects between 2009-2020, causing chaos in our region.
 We need to look no further than EFA's unprecedented $500 million loan to the PNG LNG project.
 Our research found that on almost every measure of economic welfare Papua New Guinea would have been better off without the PNG LNG project.
 Our research also found that the project is an abject development failure as the landowners of the resource remain in conditions of dire poverty, and project-related violence is increasing.
 See our Double or Nothing and On Shaky Ground reports for more.

 "All these things are possible because the accountability and transparency of EFA is poor.
 EFA has operated under a veil of secrecy for too long, that has to change now."